 It can be challenging to find ready made homecoming invitations in stores, but it’s often more fun (and more of a treat for your guests) to make your own based on what kind of party you are planning to host.
 You can either make up your invitations on your computer and send them as evites, or go the traditional route and send them by mail.
 Here are some ideas…

-Use traditional high school homecoming images such as footballs and goalposts, cheerleading megaphones, and homecoming tiaras
+- Use traditional high school homecoming images such as footballs and goal posts, cheerleading megaphones, and homecoming tiaras and sashes

 Be sure to clearly describe your party.
 People will probably have some questions about logistics.

 - Will you serve a meal or appetizers?

 - Will guests be getting ready beforehand or dressing up together?